icon-bg

 License management

-Effective license management is a critical aspect of maintaining a compliant and cost-effective environment.
-TNI simplifies this process by automatically detecting and tracking software licenses during the scan software Linux process.
-This feature helps administrators ensure that all software installed on Linux devices is properly licensed and up-to-date.
+Total Network Inventory simplifies the license management process by automatically discovering and tracking software licenses during the Linux computer scanning process.
+This feature helps administrators ensure that all software installed on Linux devices is up to date and licensed.

 With TNI's license management capabilities, administrators can avoid the risks associated with non-compliance, such as legal penalties and reputational damage.
-This allows managing licenses effectively and prevents them from unsanctioned utilization.
+This allows managing licenses effectively and prevents them from unsanctioned usage.

 More detailed information on scanning UNIX-based systems can be found in the technical description.